OBJECTIVES OF THE POLICY

 SECURITY OF DATA

-All Employees are responsible for ensuring that any personal data, which the company holds and for which they are responsible, is kept securely and is not under any conditions disclosed to any third party unless that third party has been specifically authorised by the company to receive that information and has entered into a confidentiality agreement.
+All Employees are responsible for ensuring that any personal data, which the company holds and for which they are responsible, is kept securely and is not under any conditions disclosed to any third party, other than those in the group companies (Convergence (Group Networks) Limited and Tiviti Limited), unless that third party has been specifically authorised by the company to receive that information and has entered into a confidentiality agreement.

 All personal data should be accessible only to those who need to use it, and access may only be granted by company Directors.
 A judgment based upon the sensitivity and value of the information in question, but personal data must be kept:

-Care must be taken to ensure that PC screens and terminals are not visible except to authorised employees of LAN3 Ltd. All employees are required to enter into an Acceptable Use Agreement before they are given access to organisational information of any sort.
+Care must be taken to ensure that PC screens and terminals are not visible except to authorised employees.
+All employees are required to enter into an Acceptable Use Agreement before they are given access to organisational information of any sort.

 Manual records may not be left where they can be accessed by unauthorised personnel and may not be removed from business premises without explicit authorisation.
 As soon as manual records are no longer required for reference, they must be removed and destroyed subject to other lawful regulations.